facebookincubator/GeoLift/website/docs/Methodology/Confidence_Interval_Explanation.md

     new model predicted
 5)  Apply a ‘cost’ function to the residual of each day (e.g. abs(resi))
-6)  Observe for which % of days in the Pre-Treatment Period (again, which includes DoI) the model had a higher ‘cost’ than on the DoY.
+6)  Observe for which % of days in the Pre-Treatment Period (again, which includes DoI) the model had a higher ‘cost’ than on the DoI.
     This gives you an estimate of the ‘p-value’ for the DoI and step size H0: “The probability of observing a data as absurd or more than this, assuming that the effect is H0”